Atlantic Illumination Entertainment Lighting

 Entertainment Lighting

-As one progresses through a career in entertainment
+As one progresses through a career lighting the

-Here is a humorous look at a few of these.
+befall one.
+Here is a humourous look at a few of these.

 (For those of you not familiar with Mr. Murphy and his laws,